9woods123/Airsim_keyboard_control_car/README.md

 # Welcome to AirSim

-This project is based on AirSim [Airsim](https://microsoft.github.io/AirSim/), a popular drone simulation platform.
+This project is based on [AirSim](https://microsoft.github.io/AirSim/), a popular drone simulation platform.
 The project is developed as a UE4 plugin, creating a GameMode to load the simulation game.
 However, Microsoft did not provide a simulation with both a car and an aircraft simultaneously.
 To better adapt to the simulation of target tracking algorithms, we conducted secondary development to create a multiplayer game that allows for simultaneous control of both aircraft and car models.

 ## How to Get It
 ### Windows
 [![Build Status](https://github.com/microsoft/AirSim/actions/workflows/test_windows.yml/badge.svg)](https://github.com/microsoft/AirSim/actions/workflows/test_windows.yml)
 * [Download binaries](https://github.com/Microsoft/AirSim/releases)